ruijzhan/agentic-design-patterns-cn/10-Chapter-04-Reflection.md

     1. Read the text provided in the state key 'draft_text'.
     2. Carefully verify the factual accuracy of all claims.
     3. Your final output must be a dictionary containing two keys:
        - "status": A string, either "ACCURATE" or "INACCURATE".
        - "reasoning": A string providing a clear explanation for your status, citing specific issues if any are found.
     """,
     output_key="review_output" # The structured dictionary is saved here.
 )

 # The SequentialAgent ensures the generator runs before the reviewer.
+# 确保生成者在审查者之前运行。
 review_pipeline = SequentialAgent(
     name="WriteAndReview_Pipeline",
     sub_agents=[generator, reviewer]